 Toronto Reference Library

 - the Special Collections department organized an exhibition, Doing Our Bit, Canadians and the Great War, at 789 Yonge Street, Toronto from October 31 to January 17, 1999.

 National Archives includes the Public Records Office (PRO)

-- the national archive of England, Wales and the United Kingdom.
-It brings together and preserves the records of central government and the courts of law, and makes them available to all who wish to consult them.
+- the National Archives of England, Wales and the United Kingdom preserves the records of the central government and the courts of law, and makes them available to all who wish to consult the records.
 The records span an unbroken period from the 11th century to the present day.